 During his speech, Professor Neil Humphrey spoke about Mentally Healthy Schools said, “50% of lifetime mental health issues begin before the age of 14 and that children from deprived areas are 4.5 times more likely to develop a mental health issue“.

 Mentally Healthy Schools were officially opened by Duchess in January this year during a visit to Roe Green School.
-Mentally Healthy Schools’ is free and easy to use the website for schools, drawing together reliable and practical resources to improve awareness, knowledge and confidence in promoting and supporting pupils’ mental health.
+Mentally Healthy Schools’ is a free and easy-to-use website for schools, drawing together reliable and practical resources to improve awareness, knowledge, and confidence in promoting and supporting pupils’ mental health.

 The Duchess of Cambridge’s speech today was exemplary as it showed the research Catherine has done on the topic and how passionate she is about mental health issues.